In a nutshell

 • North Meadow

-Can you drive through Central Park by car?
+Can you drive through Central Park?

 No. Since 2018, all public roads in Central Park have been closed to cars.

-Are there concerts in Central Park?
+Do concerts take place in Central Park?

 • Global Citizen Festival